domschrei/aquaplanning/README.md

 * Basic STRIPS planning with typing
 * Negative goals
-* Equality (as a predicate "=" for objects)
+* Equality (as a universal predicate `(= obj1 obj2)`)
-* Conditional effects
+* Conditional effects (`when (...) (...)`)
-* Universal quantifications for preconditions, effects, and goals
+* Universal quantifications (inside preconditions, effects, initial state and goal)
     - Conditional effects and quantifications cannot be used in a nested way right now.
-* Action costs (in its basic form, with constant cost per operator)
+* Action costs (in its basic form `(:function total-cost - number)`, with constant positive cost per operator)

+These features (minus any mentioned restrictions) are more or less equivalent with the following [PDDL 3.1](https://helios.hud.ac.uk/scommv/IPC-14/repository/kovacs-pddl-3.1-2011.pdf) requirements:

+	:strips :typing :negative-preconditions :conditional-effects :equality :universal-preconditions :action-cost

 For planning problems using these features (or any subset), a full representation of the read problem is available in the form of Java objects after parsing, as well as a separate representation after grounding the problem.